Census Dots

 Native American/Other

-Of the 955 places in Florida, Port St. John is the 180th most populous.
+Port St. John is ranked the 174th most populous place in Florida, out of 956 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Port St. John was ranked the 180th most populous place in the 2020 Census.

 Port St. John's White Population